healeycodes/bandwidth-checker/README.md

 Also included is a Node server that displays a scatter graph of the recent bandwidth results via Chart.js.

+I run this on a Raspberry Pi connected to my router via ethernet.

 &nbsp;

 ## Install